rehierl/node-tree-outliner/1-1-2-order-theory/0-2-operations.md

 * short - lin-ext
 * the linear extension of a poset is a total order
-* the lexi-order of totally ordered sets is a lin-ext of their prod-order
+* the lexi-order of a totally ordered set is a lin-ext of its prod-order

 definition